vj-sol/R-for-Arts/README.md

-# neurophonetics
+# R for Arts

-Contains HTML5 version of my Neurophonetics lecture for University of Glasgow English Language Honours phonetics students.
+Contains HTML5 slides for the SGSAH funded R for Arts course held at the  University of Glasgow.
 March 2017.